paulca/behavior/README.md

 This is particularly useful for open source projects, where application settings shouldn't be stored in source code.

-It's designed to be as simple to use and get up and running, and to be flexible in that it's both end user and developer friendly.
+It's designed to be simple to use and get up and running, and to be flexible in that it's both end user and developer friendly.

-Although all config variables are ultimately stored in the database, you can set sensible defaults in a configuration file in the source code.
+Although all config variables are ultimately stored in the database, you can set sensible defaults in a configuration file.

 Installation
 ============